Unitech/pm2/README.md

 <a name="a989"/>
 ## Configuration file

-You can edit these options by editing the file `~/.pm2/custom_options.sh`
+You can specifiy the following options by editing the file `~/.pm2/custom_options.sh`:

-These variables can be customized :

 ```
 PM2_RPC_PORT